-$f = \text{Weight of Free Liquid}$ $c = (\text{Net Weight of Oysters} + \text{Liquid})$
+$f = Weight of Free Liquid$ $c = (Net Weight of Oysters + Liquid)$

-9. Set up the depth gauge on the dry package container as in Step 3.
+9. Set up the depth gage on the dry package container as in Step 3.
 Pour water from the flasks and graduate as needed to re-establish the level of fill obtained in Step 3.
 Add the volumes delivered as the actual net volume for the container and record the value.